streamanalyze/sa.documentation/README.md

 On top of the imported types object-oriented multi-peer views can be defined, as described in [RJK03] consisting of derived types [JR99a] whose extents are derived through queries intersecting extents of other types, and IUTs [JR99b] whose extents reconciles unions of other type extents.
 Notice that the implementation of IUTs is limited.
 (In particular the system flag latebinding('OR'); must be set before IUTs can be used and this may cause other problems).
 6 Accessing external systems

-This chapter first describes multi-directional foreign functions [LR92], the basis for accessing external systems from Amos II queries.
+This chapter first describes multi-directional foreign functions [LR92], the basis for accessing external systems from sa.amos queries.
-The we describe how to query relational databases through Amos II.
+The we describe how to query relational databases through sa.amos.
 Finally some general types and functions used for defining wrappers of external sources are described.

-Amos II contains number of primitives for accessing different external data sources by defining wrappers for each kind external sources.
+sa.amos contains number of primitives for accessing different external data sources by defining wrappers for each kind external sources.
 A wrapper is a software module for making it possible to query an external data source using AmosQL.
 To allow transparent queries, wrappers allow specification of different capabilities for different kinds of data sources.
 The capabilities provide hooks to define data source specific re-write rules and cost models.
-A general wrappers for relational databases using JDBC is predefined in Amos II.
+A general wrappers for relational databases using JDBC is predefined in sa.amos.
 6.1 Foreign and multi-directional functions

-The basis for accessing external systems from Amos II is to define foreign functions.
-A foreign function allows subroutines defined in C/C++ [Ris12], Lisp [Ris06], or Java [ER00] to be called from Amos II queries.
+The basis for accessing external systems from sa.amos is to define foreign functions.
+A foreign function allows subroutines defined in C/C++ [Ris12], Lisp [Ris06], or Java [ER00] to be called from sa.amos queries.
 This allows access to external databases, storage managers, or computational libraries.
 A foreign function is defined by the following function implementation:

 foreign-body ::= simple-foreign-definition | multidirectional-definition